bkesterbyld/maroon-potato/src/pages/faq.md

-          In-memory processing, on the other hand, is extremely useful for high throughput operations and calculations—where speed is essential or you are trying to do a simulataneous operations on many large, massive, disparate data sets.
-By putting data into memory, you can do calculations in nanosecond timeframes while avoiding physical database read/write issues.
+          In-memory processing, on the other hand, is extremely useful for high throughput operations and calculations—where speed is essential or there is a high amount of simulataneous operations across many large, disparate data sets.
+By putting data into memory, you can do calculations in nanosecond timeframes while avoiding physical database read/write locking and performance issues.

-          With Above's approach, you can architect standard, edge, parallel and in-memory processing in the right ratios for your use case and budget.
+          With Above's approach, you can architect standard, edge, parallel and in-memory processing in the right ratios for your use case, goals and budget.
     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: medium